Cross Pollinate Speakers

 TO GROW OR NOT TO GROW

-Lauren is one half of Felds Farm, a market garden that’s split across two properties – one in North Lilydale and the other in the Coal Valley.
+Lauren is one half of Felds Farm, a market garden that’s split across two properties – one in North Lilydale and the other in the Coal River Valley.

 Lauren will look at what growth means to her and husband Michael, and how their attitudes to scaling have changed since they started farming in 2017.
 She’ll examine if growth is actually bad, the pros and cons of scaling up and what scaling might actually look like, and the ways they’ve changed their approaches to market gardening to become more financially viable.

-MAKING SPACE FOR PRODUCTIVITY
+PRIORITISING SPACE FOR PRODUCTIVITY

 Daniel is an award-winning author and productivity expert, with 15 years experience working in senior leadership and strategic consulting roles across Australia and the UK.